 Goanna Dreaming Rose | Indigenous dolls flutter dress | 38cm Miniland Doll

-These cute little dolls dresses are easy to play with, they have a stretchy elastic neck band to easily slip over dolly's head or pull up over the legs.
+- Child friendly with a stretchy elastic neck band to easily slip over dolly's head or pull up over the legs

 Goanna Dreaming - Desert Rose,